RHIT-CSSE/csse332/notes/session20/index.md

 # Activity

-- Try to solve `thread_ABC.c` to get more practice with condition variables.
+- Try to solve `barrier.c` to get more practice with condition variables.